yyyu200/SlabMaker/README.md

 ## Install

+* Copy build.py to working directory.

-To install as a python library instead of copy build to every work directory.
-Copy the SlabMaker folder to $HOME/local/lib or wherever you want, add to the PYTHONPATH by write to the ~/.bashrc:
+* Or more elegantly, you can install SlabMaker as a python library instead of copy build.py to every working directory.
+Copy the SlabMaker folder to $HOME/local/lib or wherever you want, add the directory to the $PYTHONPATH by writing to the file ~/.bashrc:

 ```bash
 export PYTHONPATH=$HOME/local/lib:$PYTHONPATH
 ```

+reopen the terminal, or ```source ~/.bashrc```

-then it can be imported as:
+then SlabMaker can be imported as:
 ```
 from SlabMaker.build import CELL
 ```